 The series will air on CBS All Access.

 Back in 2014, Warner Bros.
 Pictures and CBS Films announced they were working on a film adaptation of The Stand, but those plans eventually changed—likely when they realized how much material there is to cover.
 Instead, it was announced that a miniseries adapting the book would air on CBS All Access, the broadcast network’s streaming platform.
-The 10-episode series is currently set to air sometime in summer 2020.
+The nine-episode miniseries will premiere on December 17, 2020, with new episodes dropping weekly.

 Boone is best known for directing The Fault in Our Stars and is an on-the-record Stephen King superfan.
-He’s been attached to the project since it was announced as a film, and is now set to write and direct every episode of the miniseries.
-Ben Cavell will co-write and executive produce, with King, Roy Lee, Jimmy Miller and Richard P. Rubinstein also serving as executive producers.
+He’s been attached to the project since it was announced as a film, is directing and executive producing the premiere and the finale, which was written by King and includes a new coda not found in the pages of his revered book.
+Benjamin Cavell serves as showrunner and will executive produce, with Taylor Elmore, Will Weiske, Jimmy Miller, Roy Lee, and Richard P. Rubinstein also serving as executive producers.

 The cast is super stacked.

-Folks have been fan-casting The Stand forever (ourselves included), but at long last the official cast is starting to emerge.
-According to Deadline, James Marsden, Amber Heard, Odessa Young, and Henry Zaga have joined the project.
+Folks have been fan-casting The Stand forever ( ourselves included), but at long last the official cast announcement is here.
+According to Deadline, James Marsden, Amber Heard, Odessa Young, and Henry Zaga joined the project.
 Marsden will play Stu Redman, the closest thing The Stand has to a traditional hero, a factory-worker turned fateful survivor.
 Heard will play Nadine Cross, a woman drawn to Randall Flagg, the story’s villain.
 Young will play Frannie Goldsmith, a young pregnant woman whose unborn child holds a promise for the future.
 And Zaga will play Nick Andros, a deaf and mute man who often puts himself in danger to save others.